-2.2.1 Method I:Within the ceiling void:
+Method I: within the ceiling void:

-As noted above, many older traditional buildings in the District have steeply sloping roofs in which A-frame trusses create an attic, often used as habitable space.
+As noted above, many older traditional buildings in the District have steeply sloping roofs in which A-frame trusses create an attic, which may be used as habitable space.
 In this case, method 2 or 3 (below) must be adopted.
-However, where: a) the roof slope is so shallow that it is not feasible to use it for habitable accommodation; b) there is some form of impediment, such as a means of escape; or c) the nature of alterations to trusses or original roof fabric necessary to allow habitable use is considered to be unacceptable, then it would be normal to consider the use of cheap and simple roll or granular insulation, laid over or between the ceiling joists (Fig. 14).
+However, where: a) the roof slope is so shallow that it is not feasible to use it for habitable accommodation; b) there is some form of impediment, such as a restricted means of escape; or c) the nature of alterations to trusses or original roof fabric necessary to allow habitable use is considered to be unacceptable, then it would be normal to consider the use of cheap and simple roll or granular insulation, laid over or between the ceiling joists.

-2.2.2 Method 2: Externally - usually during re-roofing:
+Method 2: externally - usually during reroofing:

-When existing roof finishes are at, or nearing, the end of their life, it is often necessary to strip and re-roof; either with reclaimed materials (such as stone slates) or a modern replacement (such as artificial slate).
-On listed buildings, the latter alternative requires Listed Building Consent.
+When existing roof finishes are at, or nearing, the end of their life, it is often necessary to strip and reroof; either with reclaimed materials (such as stone slates) or a modern replacement (such as artificial slate); on Listed Buildings, the latter alternative requires Listed Building Consent., and may not be deemed acceptable.
 Re-roofing can afford an opportunity to add an effective and efficient level of insulation in the most practicable way.
-There are many available products and several ways this could be achieved.
+There are many available products and several ways this could be achieved: